 A. A synchronized text track (e.g. open or closed captions) is provided with all video content.
 N/A Additional Information: No content found.
 B. A transcript is provided with all audio content.
 N/A Additional Information: No content found.
 C. Audio/video content is delivered via a media player that is compatible with assistive technology.
 This includes support for all criteria listed in Section 15 below.
 N/A Additional Information: No content found.

 13.Flickering

-A. The digital resource content does not contain Pass anything that flashes more than three times in any one-second period.
-Additional Information: Pgs 1-10 were checked.
+Pass Pgs 21-31 were checked.
 No flickering content was observed.
-Using the accessibility checker, screen flicker passed. mana. passas.
+Using the accessibility checker, screen flicker passed.

 14.Science, Technology, Engineering, and Math (STEM)